About Us

 Henry Lane

-Henry joined Atlantic Yachting in 2019 as a camper and worked his way up to Counselor-in-Training (CIT) and then Assistant Youth Instructor.
+Henry joined Atlantic Yachting in 2019 as a camper and worked his way up to Counselor-in-Training (CIT) and then Youth Instructor.
 Henry has developed a strong passion for sailing and is eager to educate the next group of Atlantic Yachting campers.

 benjamin luu